9d4/9d4/README.md

 ## Hi, I'm Dimas Ananda.
-In online world I mostly knows as traper or traperwaze.
-Both are my alias, and are actually stand for something that I can't tell you.
+In online world I mostly knows as traper, traperwaze, or also 9d4.
+They are my initials, and are actually stand for something that I can't tell you.

 An independent student who loves to build thing with such microcontroller and web tech!
-I've uses C/C++ to create microcontroller stuff, and I've enjoyed Javascript and Go in building project.
+I've uses C/C++ (novice actually) to create microcontroller stuff, and I've enjoyed Javascript and Go in building project.

 - 🔭 I’m currently studying in a vocational school
 - 🌱 I’m currently learning software and network engineering